Muhammad0isah/Challenge/README.md

 Your submissions will be evaluated on the test set using the overall classification correctness

 ## 🏆 Winning Criteria
-The winner will be determined by the submission that achieves the best average rank across all three metrics.
+The winner will be determined by the submission that achieves the best classification accuracy .
 ###  Submission Process

 1. Fork this repository